CAU-TeamLiuJF/GOplan/README.md

 install.packages("GOplan_0.1.0.tar.gz",repos = NULL)

 # demo
 All the example files are stored in folder "example_prm".
+Note: before you run the example, you should change the "out_path" in the example parameter files.

 Example 1: